 On September 7, 2004, November 22, 2004 and March 31, 2005, Eliot Spitzer, the Attorney General of the State of New York, served us with requests for information in the form of subpoenas duces tecum in connection with an industry-wide investigation of the relationship between music companies and radio stations, including the use of independent promoters and accounting for any such payments.
 In response to the Attorney General's subpoenas, we have been producing documents and have substantially completed our production.
 We also understand that this investigation has been expanded to include companies that own radio stations.
 The investigation is pursuant to New York Executive Law §63(12) and New York General Business Law §349, both of which are consumer fraud statutes.
-On July 25, 2005, Sony BMG Music Entertainment ("Sony BMG") reached a settlement with the Attorney General.
-As part of such settlement, Sony BMG agreed to make \$10 million in charitable payments and to abide by a list of permissible and impermissible promotional activities.
-Commissioner Adelstein of the Federal Communications Commission has subsequently called for an investigation into the same or related subject matter.
-While it is too soon to predict the outcome of this investigation and the FCC announcement on us, the investigation by Spitzer, the FCC announcement and these recent developments have the potential to result in changes in the manner in which the recorded music industry promotes its records or financial penalties, which could adversely affect our business, including our brand value.
+It is too soon to predict the outcome of this investigation, but it has the potential to result in changes in the manner in which the recorded music industry promotes its records or financial penalties, which could adversely affect our business, including our brand value.